apache/jackrabbit-site/src/site/markdown/index.md

 Welcome to Apache Jackrabbit
 ============================

 The Apache Jackrabbit™ content repository is a fully conforming implementation of the Content Repository for Java Technology API (JCR, specified in [JSR 170](http://jcp.org/en/jsr/detail?id=170) and [JSR 283](http://jcp.org/en/jsr/detail?id=283)).

 A content repository is a hierarchical content store with support for structured and unstructured content, full text search, versioning, transactions, observation, and more.

 [Jackrabbit Oak](/oak) is a complementary implementation of the JCR specification.
 It is an effort to implement a scalable and performant hierarchical content repository for use as the foundation of modern world-class web sites and other demanding content applications.
 See the [Jackrabbit Oak](/oak) website for more information.

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### September 14th, 2019: Apache Jackrabbit Filevault 3.4.0 released
+Jackrabbit FileVault 3.4.0 is the current stable release of the repository content synchronization tool.
+It requires Java 8 or newer.
+See the [downloads](downloads.html#vlt) page for more details.

 #### September 12th, 2019: Apache Jackrabbit 2.14.8 released
 Apache Jackrabbit 2.14.8 is an incremental feature release based on